zimmerlab/EmpiReS/README.md

         -o EXAMPLES/stem_ecm_mapping_ecm.counts

 that uses the sample table written by the `generate_reads` task.
-Note that the index for the equivalence class variant of contextmap needs to be built first, for details on how this is done see section [2.1.1](#ec-contextmap){reference-type="ref" reference="ec-contextmap"}.
+Note that the index for the equivalence class variant of ContextMap needs to be built first, for details on how this is done see section [2.1.1](#ec-contextmap).
 If the evaluation should be based on another mapper or on the BAM files that contain the simulated mapping, you can instead use this command: